-Ageing cannot be prevented but healthy lifestyle (healthy nutrition, body exercise, enough sleeping) keeps a person vital Ageing is accelerated by a number of factors: genetics, humid and hot climate, living in cities, the way of life, unhealthy nutrition, lack of exercise, and type of job, harmful and bad habits.
-It has been generally admitted that population ageing is not a threat but on the contrary an civilisation achievement.
-Better medical care, better educational provision, better e-services lead to greater participation of older people in society.
-Especially ICT offer opportunities for older people to be involved in local community.
+Life is an indivisible whole.
+Ageing is part of our life and to reach old age is an achievement, so it is normal to grow old.
+We cannot prevent ageing, but a healthy lifestyle (healthy diet and proper amount of exercise) keeps a person more vital (full of life power).
+Ageing is accelerated by a number of factors: genetics, humid and hot climate, living in cities, the way of life, unhealthy nutrition, lack of exercise, and type of job, harmful and bad habits.
+The Slovenia is getting more and older.
+We agree ageing is not a threat but achievement of society, however there needs to be something done that we will be able to say: Yes, ageing is an achievement of society.
+Longer life expectancy, better medical care, better and greater educational provision and growth of e-services lead to a greater participation of older people in society.
+Especially ICT represent opportunities for their being involved in local community.
+We need to exploit these situations to improve quality of life of older people.